sst/guide/_examples/how-to-debug-lambda-functions-with-intellij-idea.md

 ## Conclusion

 And that's it!
 You've got a brand new serverless API.
 A local development environment, to test and make changes.
-And you can use WebStorm to debug and set breakpoints in your Lambda functions.
+And you can use IntelliJ IDEA to debug and set breakpoints in your Lambda functions.
 Check out the repo below for the code we used in this example.
 And leave a comment if you have any questions!